Submissions

 Figures

-• If a figure consists of several parts, they should be arranged one after another, and have a common caption.
+If a figure has multiple parts, arrange them sequentially and have a common caption.
 In a file, illustrations should not be placed in table cells or grouped in a similar way.

-• Do not add shading or grids to the background of graphs.
+Avoid adding shading or grids to the background.

-• Labels, numbers, and symbols should be clear and of uniform size.
+Labels, numbers, and symbols should be clear and uniform.
 The lettering for figures should be large enough to be legible after the column.

-• Symbols, arrows, or letters used in photomicrographs should contrast with the background and should marked neatly with transfer type.
+Symbols, arrows, or letters used in photomicrographs should contrast with the background and should be marked neatly with transfer type.

-• If a figure has been published elsewhere, acknowledge the original source and submit written permission from the copyright holder to reproduce should appear in the legend for such figures.
+If a figure has been published elsewhere, it is important to acknowledge the original source and obtain written permission from the copyright holder for reproduction.
+This information should be included in the legend for such figures.

 1. Review Articles